-William Carey University provides an opportunity for first time freshmen students who do not meet regular admission requirements to demonstrate their ability to succeed at the university level by completing a term of courses at no cost for tuition.
+William Carey University provides an opportunity for first time freshmen students who do not meet regular admission requirements to demonstrate their ability to succeed at the university level by completing a term of courses at no cost for tuition as long as the student graduates from William Carey.
 Students with ACT scores of 16-19 may participate.
 First time freshmen students with ACT scores (or SAT equivalent) of 20-23 may also participate in order to upgrade scholarships.
 Please consult with personnel in the admissions office regarding this program.